gottacatchenall/thesis_proposal/README.md

 # Chapter One: Forecasting the spatial uncoupling of a plant-pollinator network

-Interactions between plants and pollinators form networks of interactions, which together create the "architecture of biodiversity" [@Jordano2007].
+Interactions between plants and pollinators create networks of interactions, which together form the "architecture of biodiversity" [@Bascompte2007PlaMut].
 The functioning and stability of ecosystems emerge from these interactions, but anthropogenic change threatens to unravel and "rewire" these interaction networks [@CaraDonna2017IntRew], threatening the persistence of these systems.
 Plant-pollinator